pyeventsourcing/eventsourcing/docs/topics/persistence.rst

 ==========================

-Event notifications are used to propagate the state of an event sourced application.
+Event notifications are used to propagate the state of an event sourced application in a reliable way.
 The stored events can be positioned in a "total order" by giving each a new domain event a notification ID that is higher that any previously recorded event.
 By recording the domain events atomically with their notification IDs, there will never be a domain event that is not available to be passed as a message across a network, and there will never be a message passed across a network that doesn't correspond to a recorded event.
+This solves the "dual writing" problem that occurs when separately a domain model is updated and then a message is put on a message queue.

 The library's :class:`~eventsourcing.persistence.Notification` class is a Python frozen dataclass that can be used to hold information